Find Out How the Visualizing and Verbalizing Program Helps Children with Reading Comprehension

 - Trouble paying attention during lectures or conversations

-- Trouble remembering or following verbal directions
+- Challenges with remembering or following verbal directions

-- Trouble making sense when talking
+- Difficulty making sense when talking

 - Does not express self often, seems quiet much of the time

 - Can read words fluently but has trouble comprehending what he/she reads

 It is important to know that when reading, the information feels abstract to readers who have trouble processing language.

 Abstract information can be very difficult to understand, so the text goes “in one ear and out the other.”

 When creating mental images of the text, the reader draws from their own experiences and knowledge (text-to-self connections).
 This helps the abstract text become meaningful and concrete.

 This also makes it easier to process the information, recall it later, and put the information into one’s own words.